Nikesh-A97/notes/Hadoop/Hadoop 101.md

 - Uses blocks to store files

 #### HDFS file Blocks
-- Default block size is 64MB (128MB is recomended)
+- Default block size is 64MB (128MB is recommended)
 - Size of a file can be larger than any single disk in cluster
 	- A single file is spread across multiple nodes
 - Only the needed space is used if the file can fit inside a block